chetflowers/Cybersecurity-Learning-Plan/README.md

 - Now focusing on applying for IT support, helpdesk, and junior cybersecurity analyst roles through LinkedIn.

 ## GetByeBye – Digital Privacy & Stalkerware Detection
+- **Overview:**
   GetByeBye is a digital privacy tool designed to help users determine if their devices are being stalked.
 Originally known as ByeByeStalker, the project has been rebranded to GetByeBye.

-**Features:**
+- **Features:**
   - **"Am I Being Tracked?"
 Quiz:** A self-assessment tool to evaluate potential stalkerware risks.
   - **Security Guides:** Step-by-step instructions for detecting and removing spyware.
   - **Email Updates:** Stay informed about digital security and privacy.
   - **Resources:** A curated list of anti-stalkerware tools and privacy protection services.

-**Development Status:**
+- **Development Status:**
   - Security guides for low, medium, and high-risk users are complete.
   - Upcoming features include a Stalkerware Detection Checklist and a full Resources Page.

-Overall, it was a productive week with significant progress in AWS certification, hands-on cybersecurity training, targeted job search efforts, and robust development on the GetByeBye project.
+## Next Step
+- **Whizlabs Exam Prep SCS-C02: AWS Certified Security – Specialty Specialization:**
+  Prepare for the AWS Certified Security – Specialty exam with the Whizlabs specialization series, focusing on building and executing AWS security solutions.
+This step will help hone skills in:
+  - Threat detection, logging, and monitoring
+  - Infrastructure security
+  - Identity and access management
+  - Data protection and security governance

 # Week 2 Journal Update – Cybersecurity Learning Plan